Ntisrangga142/BERT-Research/README.md

 Cyberbullying often involves humiliation related to a person’s physical appearance.
 Comments that include ridicule, insults, or body-shaming are considered examples of Cyberbullying sentences.

 ## Data Labeling
-The comments are classified into CB (Cyberbullying) and Non_CB (Non-Cyberbullying).
+The comments are classified into Cyberbullying (labeled as '-1') and Non-Cyberbullying (labeled as '1).
 The authors label each comment by analyzing the texts and the meaning behind the texts.
 The labeling process uses several criteria to distinguish between the two categories.
 For instance, identifying words or sentences that contain demeaning language, discomfort, or direct threats directed at individuals or groups.

 ## Example of TikTok Comment